 Spotting wildlife is always unpredictable in Alaska, but your best bet of getting pics of wildlife ashore is probably late May and early June, when mothers and their calves or cubs tend to be out and about.
 One exception: If you want to do a bear-watching shore excursion, prime bear season is not until late June or early July.

-Denali: If you want to do a land tour that includes the national park, don’t come during the May shoulder season—the park doesn’t open up until early June.
+Denali: If you want to do a land tour that includes the national park, don’t come during the May shoulder season.
+Denali National Park doesn’t open up until early June.

 Want to fish ashore?
 Fishing is good during any month—there are just different species of salmon that peak as the weeks go by.